MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 ### Assign multiple app roles to the client service principal

 To assign multiple app roles to the client service principal, you can create multiple app role assignments.
-For example, to assign the `User.ReadBasic.All` and `User.ReadWrite.All` app roles to the client service principal, run:
+For example, to assign the `User.ReadBasic.All` and `User.ReadWrite.All` app roles to the client service principal, run the following command.

 ```powershell
 $permissions = 'Application.Read.All', 'User.Read.All'